NeerCodes/DSA-Random/README.md

 }
 ```

-> Using slow and fast pointers
+> Using slow and fast pointers (Floyd’s Cycle Detection)
+- Problem: Check if a linked list has a cycle.
+- Approach: Use two pointers (slow, fast); if they meet, there’s a cycle.
+- T = O(N)
 ```java
 boolean hasCycle(ListNode head) {
         if (head == null || head.next == null) {